From Stinespring dilation to Sz.-Nagy dilation on the symmetrized bidisc and operator models: Introduction

 In Theorem \ref{main-dilation-theorem}, which is the main result of this paper, we provide such Hilbert spaces $\mathcal H_-,\, \mathcal H_+$ and such operators $\tilde S, \tilde P$ explicitly.
 Indeed, the dilation space $\mathcal K \,(=\mathcal H_-\oplus \mathcal H \oplus \mathcal H_+)$ can be chosen to be $l^2(\mathcal D_P)\oplus \mathcal H \oplus l^2(\mathcal D_{P^*})$ which is same as the dilation space of the minimal unitary dilation of $P$ and the operator $\tilde P$ can precisely be the minimal unitary dilation of $P$.
 Here $\mathcal D_P=\overline{\textup{Ran}}\,D_P ,\textup{ where } D_P=(I-P^*P)^{\frac{1}{2}}$.
 In order to construct an operator for $\tilde S$, i.e. to remove the stars from the matrix of $\tilde S$, we need a couple of operators $F,\,F_*$ which turned out to be the unique solutions to the operator equations

 respectively (Theorem \ref{fundamentalop}).
-We call $F$ and $F_*$, the \textit{fundamental operators} of the $\Gamma$-contractions $(S,P)$ and $(S^*,P^*)$ respectively.
+Such an operator equation (\ref{fundamental:eqn}) was solved in \cite{tirtha-sourav} (Theorem 4.1 in \cite{tirtha-sourav}) independently to get a $\Gamma$-isometric dilation of a $\Gamma$-contraction (Theorem 4.3 in \cite{tirtha-sourav}) but it was not a normal $b\Gamma$-dilation.
+The unique operators $F$ and $F_*$ were called the \textit{fundamental operators} of the $\Gamma$-contractions $(S,P)$ and $(S^*,P^*)$ respectively.
 The fundamental operators of $(S,P)$ and $(S^*,P^*)$ play the key role in the construction of the operator that works for $\tilde S$.
 Since the dilation space is precisely the space of minimal unitary dilation of $P$, the dilation naturally becomes minimal.
 This is somewhat surprising because it is a dilation in several variables.\\